 - If needed, professional engineering services to design, specify, or otherwise support the measures funded by the C-19 OBF program.

 - Building Façade Alterations- Includes installing a take-out service window in an existing door, non-operable window space or other area.

 BED small and medium sized business customers (with active BED electric accounts) who meet the eligibility criteria below.

 $2,500 loan minimum and $50,000 loan maximum per building.

 What are the loan terms?

-Can I participate in OBF if I lease my business space?
+Can I participate in C-19 OBF if I lease my business space?

 Yes.
 A majority of Burlington’s businesses lease their spaces.
-The OBF Loan Agreement that you will need to sign states that you have the building owner’s permission to install the energy efficient system(s) and that your lease is longer than the OBF loan re-payment term that you have agreed to.
+The C-19 OBF Loan Agreement, that you will need to sign, requires written permission from the building owner to make the improvements.
+Also, the Loan Agreement requires you to certify that your lease is longer than the loan re-payment term that you have agreed to.